 Friends of the Klondike Corridor was founded in April 2013 to support and enhance the growth of the Klondike Gold Rush National Historical Parks, stretching from Seattle to Alaska to the Yukon Canada.
 With the downtown Seattle Unit of NPS, the Skagway Unit in Alaska, and Parks Canada, we work to preserve the story of the stampede to the Yukon gold fields.
 Our partnership agreement with the U.S. National Parks Service and Parks Canada states our mission to support these Parks through preservation, education and outreach to the community and volunteers.

-The Klondike Gold Rush National Historical Parks are very special national treasures, spanning two countries, including the Chilkoot trail, a 50 mile trail that many adventurers trod and one of the few National Park sites that is jointly managed by two countries.
+The Klondike Gold Rush National Historical Parks are very special national treasures, spanning two countries, including the Chilkoot trail, a 53 km (33 mile) trail that many adventurers trod and one of the few National Park sites that is jointly managed by two countries.
 These Parks represent the spirit of adventure that unified our country and added the stories of Jack London, poetry of Robert Service and the amazing legacy of the Alaskan Gold Rush to our national lexicon.

 Today the Parks work to preserve original buildings, trails, and the spirit of the adventure.
 Our Friends group supports their efforts through fundraising and awareness building.

 The mission both organizations is: To create an inclusive foundation to support Klondike National Historic Site’s:

 ~ Historical preservation projects